-As an editor, you play a vital part in the census operations.
-The completeness and accuracy of the data that you process will determine the value of the entire operation.
-Every effort must be made to ensure complete and accurate answers to questions are recorded, and that any mistakes or inconsistencies are brought to the attention of your supervisor, who can pass this information back to the enumerators in the field.
+As an enumerator, you play a vital part in the census operations.
+The completeness and accuracy of the data you collect will determine the value of the entire operation.
+Every effort must be made to obtain complete and accurate answers to questions and to record these according to given instructions.
 You can only do this if you completely understand the instructions and ask your supervisor when you are unsure of how to deal with certain situations.